Ram0060/Ram0060/README.md

 🎓 Graduate student in **Drexel University**
 🧠  AI enthusiast — passionate about **LLMs, Generative AI, Agentic AI**, and building intelligent systems that bridge business with deep tech
-💼 3+ years of industry experience in **Data science, Machine learning engineering and predictive modeling** 📍 Based in Philadelphia | Open to AI Engineer, applied ML , and SDE Roles
+💼 3+ years of industry experience in ** Software development , Machine learning engineering and predictive modeling** 📍 Based in Philadelphia

 ---